NebulousLabs/Sia/README.md

 platform.
 More information about the technology can be found on our website and in the 'doc' folder of the repo.

-Sia is currently in beta.
-The currency was launched on June 7th, 2015, but the storage platform itself remains in beta.
 Sia is ready for use with small sums of money and non-critical files, but until the network has a more proven track record, we advise against using it as a sole means of storing important data.

 This release comes with 2 binaries, siad and siac. siad is a background service, or "daemon," that runs the Sia protocol, and siac is a client that is